Preauthorization & Capture

 }

 Step 5.
-Perform periodic queries to check the status of the pre-authorization and ensure its successful execution:
+Perform periodic queries to verify the preauthorization status and ensure its correct execution:

-To query the pre-authorization, make a GET /payment_sources/:id request.
-Don't forget to include your private key as the Bearer token.
-You will receive the following JSON response:
+To query the preauthorization, make a GET /payment_sources/:id request — don't forget to send your private key as a Bearer token.

 {